harv-ma/CinemaApp/README.md

 ------------
 ### Setup

-Once you download or clone the repository, run `rake db:migrate` then `rake db:seed` to be setup with some example data.
+Once you download or clone the repository, run `rails db:migrate RAILS_ENV=test` then `rake db:seed` to be setup with some example data.

 Run `rails s`